| Civil

 most illiterate, the most malnourished and the least gender-sensitive

+area.
 Mr Salahuddin also suggested that the role of NGOs

 has become more crucial since the apparent total collapse of the